Updated September 2017

 - Eligibility assurances for people with pre-existing conditions

 - Protections against rescinding health insurance benefits after a person becomes ill

 Despite the flaws in the Affordable Care Act, nearly 1 million people in Michigan now have healthcare coverage as a direct result of the law

 - Any changes to the Affordable Care Act must ensure continued healthcare coverage for Michiganders who have benefitted from the law.

-- More than 650,000 Michiganders receive health insurance coverage through the Healthy Michigan Plan (Medicaid expansion)
+- To date, more than 657,000 Michiganders receive health insurance coverage through the Healthy Michigan Plan (Medicaid expansion)